Ted McCarty: Gibson Theodore

-A sketch of a guitar drawn in 1957 by Ted McCarty, was manufactured into a real instrument in 2022 by the Gibson Custom Shop, called the "Theodore".
-The Theodore is an electric guitar made by Gibson.
-According to the Gibson website, only 318 models have been made.
+Like Steven Van Zandt, Ted McCarty was an honorary member of Team Rgo, hence the internal use of his first name only.
+The "Theodore" is an electric guitar made by Gibson.
+According to the Gibson website, only 318 "Theodore" Custom guitars have been made.
 The guitar features 2 P-90 Pickups and 2 tone and volume knobs.
 Its headstock design is very similar to the Gibson Explorer's headstock.